Mike Rarere, House Manager

 I started working as a Financial Mentor at the Raglan Community House in July 2018, after completing training with the National Building Financial Capability Charitable Trust (now known as FinCap).
 Born and raised in West Auckland to parents of Samoan and Anglo/Irish descent, I moved to Sydney when I was a teenager.
 I graduated from Sydney University in 1996, then notched up just over 20 years of experience working in both the non-profit community sector and in community development within local government.

 I appreciate diversity and have worked with people of all ages from diverse cultural and socio-economic backgrounds.
 I have managed staff, community projects and large budgets.
 At the same time I have raised children into adults, mainly on my own and managed to buy and sell a few different properties and move house.
 I guess you could say I have picked up some handy financial skills along the way.
-I feel very fortunate to work at the Raglan Community House four days per week, Monday to Thursday (from 1pm onwards), to assist local residents with budget and debt reduction and I am really enjoying the local environment and learning Te Reo Maori at Poi Hakena Marae.
+I feel very fortunate to work at the Raglan Community House, to assist local residents with budget and debt reduction and I am really enjoying the local environment and learning Te Reo Maori at Poi Hakena Marae.

 Donna Ewart, Counsellor